Epidemic extinction in a simplicial susceptible-infected-susceptible model: Master equation and WKB approximation

 Mean-field theory predicts the behavior of an infinite system where the stochastic fluctuations can be ignored.
 However, for a finite size system the stochastic fluctuations is profound.
 This is because that the fluctuations can bring the population into the absorbing phase sooner or later where the epidemic is in extinction, in the sense that epidemic phase is always metastable.
 In the paper, our main goal is to calculate the mean time from the active phase to the absorbing phase.
 Such a mean extinction time is key as it measures the lifetime of the metastable epidemic phase.

-To capture the effect of the stochastic fluctuations, we define $P_n(t)$ as the probability that the system has $n$ infectious individuals at time $t$.
-The master equation governing the time evolution of $P_n(t)$ reads
+To capture the effect of the stochastic fluctuations, we first define $P_n(t)$ as the probability that the system has $n$ infectious individuals at time $t$.
+The time evolution of $P_n(t)$ is governed by the master equation,